 Portugal’s Odds To Win The World Cup

-According to Sports Interaction, Portugal is rated as the equal eighth-best chance of winning the 2018 World Cup.
-The fact that you can get +2400 for a side that is the reigning European champions and features one of the world’s best players is a pretty sweet deal, and certainly a good outsider bet to put a few dollars on.
+According to books like Sports Interaction, Portugal’s odds to win the 2022 World Cup sit in the upper half among Round of 16 participants, currently tied for sixth with the Netherlands.
+The fact that you can get +1400 for a side that recently won in Europe and features one of the world’s most iconic players is a pretty sweet deal, and certainly a good outsider bet to put a few dollars on.

 Portugal’s Squad & Key Players